 I confirm that the practitioners named above have declared themselves suitably trained and competent to work under this PGD.
-I give authorisation on behalf of insert name of organisation
+I give authorisation on behalf of insert name of organisation for the above named health care professionals who have signed the PGD to work under it.

+Name

+Designation

+Signature

-Name Designation Signature Date
+Date